TOLDOTECHNIK/buildroot-webkit/README.md

 <img src="https://raw.githubusercontent.com/TOLDOTECHNIK/buildroot-webkit/master/_assets/cec-test.gif" width="400" />

 ### WPE WebKit browser
 If the file `/boot/url.txt` exists the fullscreen browser will start automatically after boot.
-You will find the init script here: `/etc/init.d/S90wpe`
+You will find the corresponding init script here: `/etc/init.d/S90wpe`

 You can call the web inspector from an external client browser (tested with Chrome and Safari, not working with Firefox). `http://rpi0.local:9998` or `http://rpi3.local:9998`